 Radio programs and electronic media are becoming of increasing significance.
 In Cleveland alone, there are four Slovenian radio programs, and the majority of groups have their own websites.
 Over the last two years, the website ClevelandSlovenian.com, containing news from Cleveland and other parts of the world, and various links to other media, associations, parishes, etc., has established itself as the central Internet source of information.

 Descendants of Slovenian emigrants also refresh their knowledge of the Slovenian language and culture in Slovenian schools.
 The Slovenian Saturday School in the Slovenian St. Vitus parish is attended by some 65 children.
 A similar number of children attend the Slovenian Saturday School in St. Mary's parish in Cleveland.
 There is a similar Slovenian school in Lemont (Chicago).
-Slovenian language and culture are taught also by a teacher in Detroit.
-As for adults, they can attend the Slovenian Saturday School for adults in St. Vitus parish in Cleveland or enroll in full-time Slovenian studies at the Lectorate of Slovenian language at Cleveland State University and Lakeland Community College.
-Classes are organized by a lecturer from Slovenia, Luka Zibelnik.
+Adults, they can attend the Slovenian Saturday School for adults in St. Vitus parish in Cleveland or enroll in full-time Slovenian studies at the Lectorate of Slovenian language at Cleveland State University.
+Classes are organized by a lecturer from Slovenia, Luka Zibelnik, PhD.

-In 2008, the Slovenian Museum and Archives was established; it will be officially open in newly renovated headquarters in early summer 2009.
+In 2008, the Slovenian Museum and Archives was established.

 At the beginning of 2009, the Center for Slovenian Studies was established at Cleveland State University with the purpose of encouraging cooperation between Slovenian and American universities, exchanges of professors, lecturers and students, and to promote Slovenian science and culture at American universities.